 12/12 to PRESENT: President of Van Sickle LLC

 I am an independent contractor and advised Anadarko, IHS Energy, Chesapeake, Microsoft, Intermap, Jeppesen, Geoeye, Hess, Laredo, Enserca, Maxar and others in geospatial matters.
-During this time I have managed the creation of the worldwide T&E sites for two major earth observation satellites (Geoeye I and Geoeye II) which are used for frequent accuracy assessments.
+During this time I have managed the creation of the worldwide T&E sites for two major earth observation satellites which were used for frequent accuracy assessments.
 I have conducted a spatial accuracy comparison study for Maxar in Durban, South Africa, Seoul, South Korea and Rio De Janeiro, Brazil.
 I conducted training at the NAVCEN in Alexandria for the USCG.
 I have provided technical assistance in the reconstruction of the geodetic network of Nigeria.
 I have managed the gravity/magnetic and hyperspectral/multispectral analysis of Borzon VII a concession block in the South Gobi in Mongolia.

 10/17 to PRESENT: Principal Engineer at HERE Technologies

 Autonomous Driving – End-to-end project management of business and technical solutions from early requirements through solution design to the validation phases of a customer engagement (strategic programs).
 Ensure consistent support of customers worldwide.
 Develop solutions for customers that are commensurate with their needs.
 Keep up to date with new industry and technology trends.

 7/10 – 12/12: VP of Geospatial Services: Downtown Design Services Inc: Denver, CO

 I led the team that built the GIS for natural gas gathering in the Barnett Shale.
 I was involved in the creation of a BIM of the White House in Washington DC.

 04/06 – 6/10: Principal: Stantec Consulting, Denver, CO